scipopt/gcg/doc/resources/users/features/visu-suite.md

-# The Visualization Suite {#visu}
+# The Visualization Suite {#visu-suite}

 [TOC]

 > On this page, we **present and guide through the main visualization reporting capabilities** of GCG.
-> If you want to generate a specific visualization and no complete report, please visit the guide on @ref generatevisu.
+> If you want to generate a specific visualization and no complete report, please visit the guide on @ref visu-manual.
 > If you are looking for visualizations of decompositions please visit the guide @ref explore-menu.

 In general, we want to visualize runtime and algorithmic behaviour, either for single test runs (@ref testset-report)